Honesty-Beaton/track-discovery/README.md

 ## Output

-A simple Django-based web application for creating recipes.
+A Django-based web application where users can guess the artist from song snippet or guess the artist from an album cover!

 ## Authors